How to Apply

 - Zero interest mortgages

-Prospective homeowners are selected based on need, the ability to pay a mortgage and willingness to participate in building their home.
+Prospective homeowners are selected based on need, the ability to pay a mortgage, a willingness to participate in building their home, and a background check.

 How to qualify for a Habitat House: